JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 Using the `Choose` directive, we tell the TeamCity Core whether the plugin should load a JS file from the Webpack Server or use a bundled one.
 This is the last Java-related code we will see in this guide.

 From now, we are ready to the pure frontend.
 But before that, here's a brief description of React basics.

 Every operation in a browser which involves DOM manipulation (like inserting or updating the content, removing and finding nodes) should be considered as the most expensive operation.
-React found its way to dramatically increase the performance: instead of directly updating the DOM, React *creates a simplified copy of this DOM* called VDOM ([Virtual Dom](https://reactjs.org/docs/faq-internals.html)).
+The React team found its way to dramatically increase the performance: instead of directly updating the DOM, React *creates a simplified copy of this DOM* called VDOM ([Virtual Dom](https://reactjs.org/docs/faq-internals.html)).
 Whenever you update the UI, React checks which part of VDOM should be changed (this is the render phase) and, if something changed in VDOM, React reflects this change to the real DOM (this is the commit phase).
-Checking the VDOM is faster than manipulating the DOM because it is a plain JavaScript object.
+Checking the VDOM is faster than manipulating the 'real' DOM because it is a plain JavaScript object, which has tons of optimizations.
 That is what made React so popular.

 In some cases, there could be multiple VDOMs on one page.
 It could happen if you use different React instances or if two parts have no common ancestor.
 Those VDOMs have no connection to each other.
 If you write your React plugin using the separate React instance, this plugin will have no access to some features like a common vDOM or common React contexts.
 The React application crashes when it faces two different React instances.